How long do antibiotics take to work?

 What antibiotics can you take?

-Depending upon the type of infection, a doctor might recommend you one of two types of antibiotics: broad-spectrum or narrow-spectrum.
+Depending upon the type of Infection, a doctor might recommend one of two types of antibiotics: broad-spectrum or narrow-spectrum.

-It is always better to take antibiotics only after consulting the doctor to avoid serious problems.
+Taking antibiotics after consulting the doctor to avoid serious problems is always better.

-So, if you think you suffer from symptoms or signs of bacterial infection then it is better to meet the doctor once.
-The doctor will help you to determine which antibiotic prescription is best for you and how long it will take to treat the infection completely.
+So, if you think you suffer from symptoms or signs of bacterial Infection, it is better to meet with the doctor once.
+The doctor will help you determine which antibiotic prescription is best for you and how long it will take to treat the Infection completely.

-Thus, the sooner you receive the right antibiotic treatment, the sooner you start feeling better.
+Thus, the sooner you receive the proper antibiotic treatment, the sooner you start feeling better.